 The big difference between a line of credit and a personal loan is that a line of credit gives you access to a certain amount of financing on an ongoing basis.
-When a line of credit is open, the customer can borrow funds continually as long as this maximum amount is not reached.
+When a line of credit is open, the customer can borrow funds continually as long as they do not reach this maximum amount.

 On main difference between a line of credit and a personal loan is that lines of credit are often used from your real estate equity or as a type of business loan.
-The contract between the borrower and the financing institution gives the borrower the ability to access the amount of money needed to purchase the property.
-As long as the ceiling on the loan is not surpassed, the borrower has access to the funds stated in the credit line.
+The contract between the borrower and the financing institution gives the borrower the ability to access the amount of money they need to purchase the property.
+As long as the borrower does not surpass the ceiling on the loan, they have access to the funds in the credit line.

 A line of credit, or LOC, gives a borrower much greater flexibility than most personal loans.
 Borrowers using a line of credit can adjust how they repay a line of credit depending on the cash flow that a borrower is experiencing currently.

 The LOC also allows the borrower to have access to the maximum amount of funds needed for project.
-However, interest is only paid on the financing that is actually spent.
+However, they only pay interest on the financing that they actually spend.